Our 29 Favorite CES 2019 Smart Home Gadgets

 MEATER wireless thermometer

 When you’re cooking meat in your oven or on your grill, using a temperature probe helps you cook it perfectly every time.
 Connected temperature probes have been around for years but they usually have wires that connect to a base unit, which can get tangled, disconnected or lost.
 MEATER solves this with a completely wireless thermometer that connects to your phone via Bluetooth.
 You can use a MEATER by itself and monitor the cooking temperature up to 33 feet away by line of sight, or add the MEATER+ as a repeater and see how your meat is doing up to 165 feet away.
 It’s small and sleek with all the electronics and the battery in the top.
-You can buy the Meater, Meater+ and a 2-pack of Meaters on Amazon today.
+You can buy the Meater, Meater+ and Meater Block today.

 Fromaggio smart home cheesemaker

 Love cheese?
 Now you can make your own at home right in your own kitchen with the world’s first smart home cheesemaker.
 With the Fromaggio, you can have fresh mozzarella just the way you like it in about 30 minutes.
 Talk about taking your pizza to the next level.
-They plan to launch their crowdfunding campaign soon and we’re hoping it will be ready before the holidays this year.
+We’re hoping it will be ready before the holidays this year.
+Order now through their kickstarter campaign.

 GE Smart Range Hood